1. Resources

 Tokenization

 Tokenization technology allows users to submit a randomized placeholder number (called a token) in place of sensitive personal data.
-This keeps their information safe from being intercepted.
+Tokenization helps keep information during transmission.

 Learn more about Tokenization